Chinwenduekeh/devops_projects/README.md

 Get user inputs: Name and Surname Use this to create a user with username namesurname@devopsclass.com, Assign the user sudo rights and display their name, surname and email.

 ## Implementation steps:
-1. Create the script file and make it executable:
+1. Create the script file:

     *touch createuser.sh

-2. Make it executable
+2. Make it executable:

     *chmod +x createuser.sh